Student Life and Services

 Our 27,000-square-foot facility on the A&M–Central Texas main campus includes student lounges, private study rooms, group work spaces, computer labs, family areas suitable for all ages, and many other features.
 Services such as interlibrary loan, TexShare, binding, and laminating are available.
 The library frequently offers workshops, tours, readings, and other events.

-The University Library provides many services in support of research across campus and at a distance.
-We offer over 250 electronic databases containing approximately 631,525 eBooks and 75,150 journals, in addition to the 97,440 items in our print collection, which can be mailed to students who live more than 50 miles from campus.
-Research guides for each subject taught at A&M-Central Texas are available through our website to help students navigate these resources.
+The University Library & Archives provides many services in support of research across campus and at a distance.
+We offer over 298 electronic databases containing approximately 1,332,439 eBooks and 124,877 journals, in addition to the 96,043 items in our print collection, which can be mailed to students who live more than 50 miles from campus.
+Research guides for each subject taught at A&M–Central Texas are available through our website to help students navigate these resources.
 On campus, the library offers technology including cameras, laptops, microphones, webcams, and digital sound recorders.
+Thanks to support from the WarriorU Program, the Office of Institutional Research and Effectiveness (IRE), Information Technology (IT), and the University Library & Archives, we can lend qualifying students a laptop or a hotspot for an entire semester.

 Student Conduct:

-Students may submit formal complaints through an online portal: Submit a Formal Complaint.
 Prior to filing a formal complaint, students are encouraged to resolve the concern directly with the individuals involved.
 Students will find that most situations can be effectively addressed in this manner.
+Students are provided opportunities to specifically address complaints through established university procedures for sexual or gender-based discrimination, employment, admission to the university, disciplinary action, parking citations, academic matters, and grade appeals.
+For concerns outside of these areas, students may submit formal complaints through an online portal: Submit a Formal Complaint.
 The right of a student to a prompt and equitable resolution of the complaint so filed shall not be impaired by the student's pursuit of other remedies, such as filing of a complaint with the responsible federal department or agency.
-Students are provided opportunities to specifically address complaints through established university procedures for sexual or gender-based discrimination, employment, admission to the university, disciplinary action, parking citations, academic matters, and grade appeals.
 Students can find the complete description of the student complaint process online.

 RELLIS Students: